TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 Runtime Integrity
 -----------------

-Runtime integrity in the general sense is when a trusted entity makes an assessment of an entity at any point in time during the assessed entity's execution.
+Runtime integrity, in the general sense, is when a trusted entity makes an assessment of another entity at any point in time during the assessed entity's execution.
 A more concrete explanation is the taking of an integrity assessment of an active process executing on the system at any point during the process' execution.
 Often the load-time integrity of an operating system's user-space,